Joseph R. Marbach

-Joseph R. Marbach is an American academic and university administrator who has served as the president of Georgian Court University since 2015.
+Joseph R. Marbach is an American academic and university administrator who served as the president of Georgian Court University from 2015 to 2025.

 Education

 Marbach graduated magna cum laude from La Salle University with a B.A in Political Science in 1983.
 He obtained his a M.A. and Ph.D. in Political Science from Temple University in 1986 and 1993, respectively.

 Career

 Marbach began his academic career in 2000 at Seton Hall University, where he served as a professor and chair of the Department of Political Science.
 He later became the acting chair of the Department of African Studies and co-founder of the Center for Community Research and Engagement.
 From 2006-10, he was appointed dean of the College of Arts and Sciences.

 In 2010, Marbach became provost and vice president for academic affairs at La Salle University.
-He became the president of Georgian Court University on July 1, 2015.
+He became the president of Georgian Court University on July 1, 2015, and remained in that position until his retirement in 2025.